Greek bank rescue fund's cushion reverts to lenders if no deal

 "Every year the availability period of these bonds needs to be extended," a senior HFSF official told Reuters on Tuesday.

-When Greece's previous conservative-led government agreed to a two-month extension of the current bailout programme to the end of February, it requested a similar extension in the availability of the EFSF bonds.
+When Greece's previous conservative-led government agreed to a two-month extension of the current bailout program to the end of February, it requested a similar extension in the availability of the EFSF bonds.

 Greece's euro zone partners want it to accept a six-month extension of the bailout, which Athens has rejected.
 A draft communique that was not issued at a meeting of euro zone finance ministers in Brussels included wording on the EFSF money.

-"The Eurogroup looks favourably at such an extension," the draft rejected by Athens said.
+"The Eurogroup looks favorably at such an extension," the draft rejected by Athens said.
 "Following a request by Greece, the EFSF can make the necessary arrangements."

 Greece's previous government wanted to repurpose the HFSF bonds as part of a precautionary credit line - a backstop in case borrowing on capital markets ran into difficulties.